bobocuillere/DevOpsProject-FintechAPP-AWS-Terraform/README.md

 ## Local Development and Testing

-For local development and testing, the Fintech Cloud Project can be run using Docker Compose, which simplifies the process of setting up and managing the application's environment.
+For local development and testing, the Fintech Cloud Project can be run using Docker Compose.

 ### Requirements for Local Testing